#This is part of the source code for the Paineira Graphical User Interface - Iguape

 # Building the Voigt model with lmfit #

-peaks, properties = find_peaks(intensity_fit, height=height, distance=distance)
+peaks, properties = find_peaks(intensity_fit, height=height, distance=distance, prominence=prominence)

 if len(peaks) >= 2: